-The upper part of the character stands for grasses and the bottom part means the sun.
+HARU is “spring” in Japanese.
+The upper part of the character stands for grasses and the bottom part pictures the sun.
 The whole character represents the season of new green leaves in spring.

 NO is one of the most common Kanji symbols for Japanese family names.
 It means “grass field” and is also used to describe something wild such as “wild animal.”
 It reminds of us the inner Sakura!

 Sakura’s first name is written in Katakana characters, not in Kanji.
 Each Katakana letter only stands for the sound and doesn’t have a unique meaning like Kanji symbols.

 Many characters’ names in NARUTO are written in Katakana letters as well!